 - Pre-heat the oven to 180C, 160C fan, gas mark 4.

 - Place the apples in a medium sized (20cm) casserole dish, tip in the sugar, white wine, lemon zest and juice and use a spoon to stir the apples well.
 Spread them evenly in the dish, cover tightly with foil, then place in the oven for 15 minutes or until softening.

 - Remove from the oven and remove the foil from the casserole dish and leave the apples to cool slightly.

 - Place the flour, butter, sugar and oats in a large bowl.
 Rub the fat into the flour with your fingertips until the mixture resembles breadcrumbs.

-- Sprinkle the crumble mix over the top of the apples ensuring an even coverage.
+- Sprinkle the crumble mix evenly over the top of the apples.

 - Top with the demerara sugar and place in the oven for around 15-20 minutes or until the crumble is golden and crispy on top and the apples are soft.

 - Serve with custard or cream.